 If you’ve been following this blog you’ll know that the Heat not Burn UK team have managed to get our hands on a few devices over the last year.
 This is pretty exciting, because it shows that manufacturers are taking heated tobacco seriously and trying to build a presence in the market.
 We’ve tried products from Chinese e-cig companies, and the very impressive Lil from KT&G. Right now we have three more HnB products on their way to us, so the reviews are going to keep on coming.
-As far as we can tell we already have more HnB reviews than any other UK website, and we plan to keep it that way.
+As far as we can tell we already have more HnB reviews than any other HnB website worldwide, and we plan to keep it that way.
+Read on for our comprehensive iQOS vs Glo comparison.

 We’re pretty familiar with both these devices, especially iQOS, but we haven’t talked about them in detail for a while.
 Now might be a good time to do that, though.
 Soon they’ll be sitting side by side on shelves across Europe, and millions of people will be wondering which one they should buy.
 We think we have an answer to that question, so if you want to know what we think, read on!